 Not many patients are aware of what training and experience standards are required to safely conduct these therapies.
 Training and indemnity insurance certificates help to give confidence to prospective clients but there is little background to these pieces of paper.

 Being a dentist, your education and experience are rarely questioned.
 This gives you a competitive advantage over other local businesses.
 Confidence in your medical skills and competencies are unquestionable and to some extent, you already have a good understanding of facial anatomy.

 So that’s patient confidence taken care of.
 What else sets you ahead of anyone else considering a move into the world of aesthetics and injectable therapies?
 Your establishment (or business name), your premises, your chair, your assistant and your client base!
 These are all highly valued and hard-earned assets that will cause a delay in ROI for most new-comers to the aesthetics market.
 And there you have it all!
 Or at least you can consider partnering with one who does!

 You will need to learn how to perform these treatments.
 So here starts your search on a great training provider.
 Although you have a firm basis of knowledge and patient experience, there is a degree of specialism in delivering BOTOX.
 After all, not everyone is having treatment in the same areas, or for the same reasons.
 You will benefit from staying abreast of all the latest developments in product, methods and the industry in general.
 What you are looking for is an end-to-end provider all that can offer the best information, plenty of hands-on practical application and post-course support with industry updates.

 The MATA BOTOX Course for Dentists

-By completing the BOTOX® course at MATA you will gain a full understanding of facial anatomy, skin and substance reaction.
+By completing the BOTOX® course at MATA you will gain an understanding of facial anatomy, skin and substance reaction.
 The comprehensive, university standard Virtual Learning Environment (VLE) provides videos, webinars, business and marketing guidance, product ordering and more.
 You have tutorials in small groups and finally an assessment.
 The certification counts as one unit towards a Master’s Degree (Level 7 UK standard).

-The MATA BOTOX courses for Dentists is a blended learning course including:
+The MATA Level 7 Diploma in Facial Aesthetics for Dentists is a blended learning course including: